formkiq/docs.formkiq.com/docs/platform/security.md

 ## Overview

-FormKiQ is designed with a robust security framework to safeguard the access to documents, prioritizing robust protection measures at every layer of its architecture.
+FormKiQ is designed with a robust security framework to safeguard access to documents, prioritizing protection measures at every layer of its architecture.
 FormKiQ supports advanced access control mechanisms using Role-Based Access Control (RBAC) with [Amazon Cognito Groups](https://aws.amazon.com/cognito) and Attribute-Based Access Control (ABAC) through [Open Policy Agent (OPA)](https://www.openpolicyagent.org/).
-These features ensure that users have appropriate access to documents based on their roles and specific attributes.
+These features ensure users have appropriate access to documents based on their roles and specific attributes.

 :::note
 By default the `AdminEmail` configured during the installation process is setup as an administrator with full access
 :::

+## Data Security

+FormKiQ implements comprehensive security through encryption, access controls, and authentication:

+### Encryption in Transit
+All data transmissions are encrypted using:
+- TLS 1.2 or higher
+- HTTPS-only endpoints
+- API Gateway managed certificates

+### Encryption at Rest
+FormKiQ Essentials, Advanced, and Enterprise offerings use AWS-managed encryption services for:

+- Document Storage (S3)
+- Metadata Storage (DynamoDB)
+- Search Index (OpenSearch, part of the Enhanced Full-Text Search Add-On Module)

 ## Role-Based Access Control (RBAC)